Can a Hezbollah-Israel war trigger civil strife in Lebanon?

 “We will have to separate between civilians and military people,” Richa told Al Jazeera.

-“We will not accept – in our region where we [Christians] exist – any military platforms that might lead to military repercussions,” Richa told Al Jazeera.
+“We will not accept – in our region where [our constituents] exist – any military platforms that might lead to military repercussions,” Richa told Al Jazeera.

 But Young does not see Hezbollah setting up military operations in any Christian areas if a war with Israel erupts because it does not want to stir sectarian tensions, which would be advantageous for Israel.